 state icon, you can see in the inspector panel both parameters and their value listed as a tree-like view.

-If you start playing your scenario using the play button from the transport (space key), this state will get recalled and sent to your device as the play-head cross its position on the timeline.
+If you start playing your scenario using the play button from the transport (space key), this state will get recalled and sent to your device as the play-head crosses its position on the timeline.
 Should you need this state to be recalled earlier or later, just stop execution of the scenario (using stop button from the transport bar or ↵ key), then select and drag it along the timeline.

 If your device does not echo back its parameters changes to score, you can still grab the parameters to store from the